4dn-dcic/Rpairix/README.md

   chr1  10000  20000 chr2  30000  50000  3.5
   chr1  30000  40000 chr3  10000  70000  4.6
   ```
-* `Rpairix` is an R binder for `pairix` (https://github.com/4dn-dcic/pairix), a stand-alone C program that was written on top of `tabix` (https://github.com/samtools/tabix) and has been adapted to `pairs` and other common Hi-C data formats for 2D indexing and querying.

 ## Table of contents
 * [Installation](#installation)